TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 ### Knowledge Check TODO

-* How would you select a div inside a div inside a div?
-REDO
+* What is the difference between the child combinator and the decendant combinator?
+* How does the syntax of pseudo-classes and pseudo-elements differ?
+* Do pseduo-classes exist somewhere in HTML?
+Do pseudo-elements?
+* Name two ways you could select every second child of an element, starting with the first.
-* What is the difference between `div:first-line` and `div :first-line` What will each select?
+* What is the difference between `div:first-child` and `div :first-child`?
+What will each select?
+* What selector would you use to style a button a user is currently hovering over?
+How about one that is currently being clicked on?
 * How could you select all input elements with a type of text?
+* How could you select all classes that begin with 'thunder' ?

 ### End --------------- Remove this and everything below before publishing